Welcome to viewpoint

 While the possibility for many of us to work remotely has led to a healthier work-life balance, it’s largely resulted in us having fewer daily interactions with coworkers.

 If you’re based remotely, try to regularly check in with those you work closely with throughout the day.
 Kicking off each morning with a quick message and closing your working day similarly can help you feel less isolated.
-You might even want to schedule a regular catch-up call at the start or end of each week, which provides an opportunity for the casual conversations (for example about the weekend) that would naturally occur in a communal workspace.
+You might even want to schedule a regular catch-up call at the start or end of each week, which supports workplace wellbeing by encouraging casual conversations (for example about the weekend) that would naturally occur in a communal workspace.

 Of course, even if you’re working among colleagues in a workspace, that doesn’t necessarily eradicate your sense of isolation.
 Try to take regular coffee breaks to have a chat, and make the most of the opportunity to discuss work matters face to face.